Azure/azure-cli/doc/use_cli_effectively.md

     -----END CERTIFICATE-----
     ```

    A frequent ask is whether or not `HTTP_PROXY` or `HTTPS_PROXY` environment variables should be set, the answer is it depends.
 For Fiddler on Windows, by default it acts as system proxy on start, you don't need to set anything.
 If the option is off or using other tools which don't work as system proxy, you should set them.
-Since almost all traffics from CLI are SSL based, only `HTTPS_PROXY` should be set.
+Since almost all traffic from CLI is SSL-based, only `HTTPS_PROXY` should be set.
 If you are not sure, just set them, but do remember to unset it after the proxy is shut down.
 For fiddler, the default value is `http://localhost:8888`.

    For other details, check out [Stefan's blog](https://blog.jhnr.ch/2018/05/16/working-with-azure-cli-behind-ssl-intercepting-proxy-server/).